 Bats are fascinating animals, but very elusive and challenging to study.
 This beginner-intermediate course will explore the world of bats in woodlands and demonstrate the special techniques required to survey and study them in these key habitats.

 Woodlands are the most important habitats for bat conservation, but they are also greatly diminished and under continuing pressure from development.
-This course will describe and demonstrate the methods used to survey and study bats at woodland sites, with a particular focus on acoustic lures.
+This course will describe and demonstrate the methods used to survey and study bats at woodland sites.

 This course will cover:

-• Introduction and practical demonstration of survey techniques including acoustic monitoring and capture with harp traps, mist nets, and acoustic lures
+• Introduction and practical demonstration of survey techniques including acoustic monitoring, capture with harp traps, mist nets, acoustic lures

 Read More